The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae

-The decrease in the estimated value of $H_0$ can be understood by analysing the impact of the host galaxy misidentfications on the Hubble diagram.
-Figure \ref{fig:Mismatching_HubbleDiagram} shows the Hubble diagram from the SN sample used in the second inference, where the matching algorithm described in Section \ref{sec:mismatching_statistics} was applied.
-The SNe for which the host galaxy has been misidentified are scattered across the upper left region of the plot, shifted horizontally to lower $z$ along a line of constant $d_L$.
+The decrease in the estimated value of $H_0$ can be understood by analysing the impact of the host galaxy misidentifications in the Hubble diagram.
+Figure \ref{fig:Mismatching_HubbleDiagram} shows the Hubble diagram from the SN sample we used in the second inference, where the matching algorithm described in Section \ref{sec:mismatching_statistics} was applied.
+The SNe for which the host galaxy was misidentified are scattered across the upper left region of the plot, shifted horizontally to lower $z$ along a line of constant $d_L$.
 These sources therefore introduce a significant bias in the Hubble diagram towards higher values for $d_L$ at fixed $z$, particularly at low redshifts.
 These mismatched SNe pull the fitted $d_L$ upwards at fixed $z$, yielding a lower $H_0$ and higher $\Omega_{\text{m}}$ value.
-Note that the Hubble diagram shown in Figure \ref{fig:Mismatching_HubbleDiagram} is constructed using the SNe Ia samples from which we infer the $H_0$ and $\Omega_{\text{m}}$ constraints in Figure \ref{fig:mismatching_MCMC_cornerplots}, each consisting of $300\,000$ sources.
-This large sample size highlights the effect of host galaxy mismatching, explaining why it is so noticeable despite affecting only about $2.9\%$ of SNe.
-For typical observed SNe Ia samples, such as the \textit{Pantheon}$+$ catalogue, which includes $O(10^3)$ sources \cite{Scolnic2022}, we expect approximately $O(10)$ sources to be mismatched.
-In that case, incorrect host galaxy assignments might not be easily visible in the observed Hubble diagram.
+The Hubble diagram shown in Figure \ref{fig:Mismatching_HubbleDiagram} was constructed using the SNe Ia samples from which we inferred the $H_0$ and $\Omega_{\text{m}}$ constraints in Figure \ref{fig:mismatching_MCMC_cornerplots}, each consisting of $300\,000$ sources.
+This large sample size highlights the effect of host galaxy mismatching and explains why it is so noticeable although it affects only about $2.9\%$ of SNe.
+For typical observed SNe Ia samples, such as the \textit{Pantheon}$+$ catalogue, which includes $O(10^3)$ sources \citep{Scolnic2022}, we expect approximately $O(10)$ sources to be mismatched.
+In this case, incorrect host galaxy assignments might not be easily visible in the observed Hubble diagram.